arhat-dev/credentialfs/README.md

 ## Why this project?

-Say you are using password manager (abbrv. `pm`) for your own credential management, but you always have to store some of the credentials locally for apps without the support for reading from system keychain, that can be risky once you have your computer hacked and the hacker can read these local credentials without your permit.
+Say you are using password manager (abbrv. `pm`) for your own credential management, but you always have to store some of the credentials locally for apps without the support for reading from system keychain (e.g. `rclone`, `kubectl`), that can be risky once you have your computer hacked and the hacker can read these local credentials without your permit.

 One solution is to develop a plugin or a wrapper script for these apps to read from system keychain, so you can store these credentials locally and safely.

-Another solution is to mount a custom filesystem, which integrates with your password manager, and doesn't store credentials to local disk, everytime there is a file read request to your credential file, the filesystem daemon will request authorization via system security api from user to allow or deny the  read request.
-To protect these credentials from being overriden, you can pre-configure whether the filesystem is mounted read-only.
-And to update these credentials, you can use compaion command line tools to commit updates to a file
+Another solution is to mount a custom filesystem, which integrates with your password manager, and doesn't store credentials to local disk, everytime there is a file read operation to your credential files, the filesystem daemon will request explicit user authorization using system security feature to allow or deny the read operation.

 ## Suitable Use Cases